zeta-chain/app-contracts/bugbounty.md

 ## Program Guidelines

-1. All reports must be submitted through the ImmuneFI, accessible [here](https://immunefi.com/bounty/zetachain/).
+1. All reports must be submitted through Immunefi, accessible [here](https://immunefi.com/bounty/zetachain/).
 2. Report any suspected vulnerability promptly.
 3. Do not attempt to exploit a vulnerability without prior authorization.
 4. Do not publicly disclose a vulnerability before it is reported and patched.